Catch up on all the latest news and events; find out how to enter regular competitions and get involved in special accommodation rates.

 In anticipation for these releases, Chef Revel has created a number of special menus available only on Friday and Saturday evenings in Sarin’s Restaurant until the release of the new menu.
 Changed weekly, these specials will provide hints of what is to come!
 Bookings are essential and if last weekend’s Bastille Day themed menu is anything to go by, seats will fill quickly!
-Watch The Port Lincoln Hotel’s social media accounts to keep up to date.
+Watch our weekly "Weekend Teaser Specials" to keep up to date.

 Whether you're a night owl or an earlybird, everybody starts their day at some point...and we all seem to do it differently!?
 Here at The Port Lincoln Hotel we understand this and believe our breakfast offerings should be as flexible and different as the people eating it!